Particle-based modelling of aggregation and fragmentation processes: Fractal-like aggregates: Simulation results

 \subsection{Influence of aggregate strength}

 To determine the influence of the forces holding the aggregates together on the resulting steady state size distribution, $\alpha_\infty$ is computed for different values of the aggregate strength $\gamma$. $\alpha_\infty$ increases with $\gamma$ for all fragmentation rules.
-The increase is fastest for large-scale fragmentation and slowest for erosion. (see Fig. \ref{fig:aggstrength}(a)). \\
+The increase is fastest for large-scale fragmentation and slowest for erosion. (see Fig. \ref{fig:aggstrength}(a)).

 The relaxation time $\tau_\infty$ as a function of $\gamma$ is shown in Fig. \ref{fig:aggstrength}(b).
-For all three fragmentation rules, the relaxation time is independent of the value of $\gamma$. \\ The relaxation time is defined \textit{relative} to the average number of primary particles in steady state $\alpha_\infty$ and therefore the actual value of $\alpha_\infty$ does not influence the relaxation time. \\
+For all three fragmentation rules, the relaxation time is independent of the value of $\gamma$.

-When looking at the particle size distribution in steady state (Fig. \ref{fig:aggstrength_dist}), the difference between the three fragmentation rules is again clearly visible.
+The relaxation time is defined \textit{relative} to the average number of primary particles in steady state $\alpha_\infty$ and therefore the actual value of $\alpha_\infty$ does not influence the relaxation time. \\ When looking at the particle size distribution in steady state (Fig. \ref{fig:aggstrength_dist}), the difference between the three fragmentation rules is again clearly visible.
 However, this difference does not seem to depend on the value of the aggregate strength $\gamma$, as the distributions for each fragmentation rule remain qualitatively the same for different $\gamma$, but getting wider with increasing aggregate strength.